KAKMAV/web-wizard-server/README.md

 *** First, make it **WORK** .
 Then make it **CLEAN**.
 Last, make it **FAST** ***

 ## 1. create a controller(s):
-    - create users.js folder
+    - create users.js folder and define the route
     - all controllers live here
-    - aka .post route
+    - this talks to the model (the function we use)

 ## 2. create a model(s):
-    - create User.js folder
+    - create User.js folder, and create/define method function used in controller
-    - all models live here
+    - all models live here, receiving communication from controller
-    - talks to app.js
+    - this then talks to app.js
-    - aka SQL queries
+    - SQL queries live here

 ## 3. define/drop a table(s) in SQL database:
     - create/define tables for each model